About Breast Surgery

 I’ve heard that implants need time to “drop”.
 How long does that take?

 Implants will usually appear high on the chest for some time after surgery.
 This is due in part to swelling of the breast tissue and tightening of the skin as a result of the breasts’ increased volume.
 Many women notice their implants beginning to “drop” or settle into lower, more natural-looking positions after about 3 weeks.
-In some cases, however, this process can take up to 6 months.
-Breast massage can help encourage dropping.
+In some cases, however, this process can take up to 3 months.
 Dr. Kenna will help you understand what you can expect during the postoperative period.

 How long is breast augmentation recovery?